shenleijs/auto-tag-aws-resource/README.md

 # auto-tag-aws-resource
-Automatically add tags to AWS resources
+Automatically add tags to AWS resources.
+Tag Value is the user or role who created the aws resource.